x4dr/Fen/alchemymagic.md

 ### Screaming Flask (no extra spell, just some mixing of Leuchtpulver and Schreipulver inside a corked metal flask)
 corked flask. when the cork is removed it shrieks for 5 minutes. every being capable of hearing gains complexity 3-floor(x/3) (min 0)
 Recorking it regenerates it within 1 hour.

+### Durstsand (P)
+** 17 Order 10+ Matter **
+1:1 Salt+Sand, at most 10kg each, results in equal parts Durstsand and destilled Water, destroys Water and turns into regular sand. when ingested, kills a person within 10-30 minutes dries up skin when touched risk of blindness